wolfish/silex2-base-propel/README.md

 ## How to start

-1. Configure `propel.yml` with your database credentials
+1. Configure `propel.yml.dist` with your database credentials
+2. Copy/rename it to `propel.yml`
-2. Run `./p config:convert`
+3. Run `./p config:convert`
-3. Create database model:
+4. Create database model:

 #### Option 1 - Build schema.xml
   - Edit `propel/Config/schema.xml` to your database model